|

 The pure silence which shines forth when the

-'I'-sense is lost by abiding in the Heart, knowing
+"I"-sense is lost by abiding in the Heart, knowing

 one's own real existing state instead of going